Beautiful Mt Falcon Views

 When it comes down to it, Mount Falcon is for anyone looking to have a great time with great views!

-For Eastern Access to Mount Falcon take Colorado Highway 8 south of Morrison, then you need to turn west on Forest Avenue then turn North onto Vine Avenue.
+to Mount Falcon take Colorado Highway 8 south of Morrison, then you need to turn west on Forest Avenue then turn North onto Vine Avenue.

 - Mount Falcon Park Map used

-Both Trailheads offer parking, restrooms, some wheelchair accesible facilities, drinking water, picnic shelters and areas.
+, restrooms, some wheelchair accesible facilities, drinking water, picnic shelters and areas.

-*As of now, I have never visited the eastern trailhead, but I can still roughly tell you how to reach the summit.
+, I have never visited the eastern trailhead, but I can still roughly tell you how to reach the summit.
 When I do visit that area I will be able to provide more beta when I do.
 Take either Castle Trail or Turkey Trot Trail (Turkey Trot trail is open to hikers Only, and will link back up with Castle Trail.)
 Continue all the way to the Meadow Trail turnoff, take this for .3 miles to another junction.
 At this junction you will then want to ascend the Tower Trail to the summit.
 For better directions from the Western Trailhead just check out the route.

 *Dogs Must Be Leashed At All Times